alephpi/JumpType/readme.md

 ## Prologue

-`xs ln is kmpze by jmp tp wx the qbv kd.`
+`xs ln is kmpzd by jmp tp wx the abv kd.`

 This line is composed by JumpType with the above code.